-NLP is a field of machine learning in which computational machines are trained to understand text and spoken language.
-Historically in NLP words are represented as vectors where similar words are located near each other in continuous space [17-19].
-In the medical field, the development of an NLP-based model for automating evidence synthesis, called BioMedICUS, improved the scalability and performance of text analysis and processing of biomedical and clinical reports [8].
+In the medical field, the development of an NLP-based model for automating evidence synthesis, called BioMedI-CUS, improved the scalability and performance of text analysis and processing of biomedical and clinical reports [8].
 The success of NLP in the medical field has led to its use in other fields, with models like LexNLP, which automatically extracts information from legal text [9].

 There are several industry-standard NLP tools used to aid human experts when designing evidence synthesis products like EGMs.
-The most common tools include EPPI-Reviewer, Rayyan, and RobotReviewer [12, 13], and all of these utilize support vector machines (SVM) as their primary ML model [20-22].
+The most common tools include EPPI-Reviewer, Rayyan, and RobotReviewer [15, 16], and all of these utilize frequency-based language modeling and support vector machine (SVM)-based classifiers as their primary ML model [31, 32, 33].